 Stepan's due diligence processes involve obtaining information from our direct suppliers, and then, in turn, our suppliers seeking similar data from other downstream companies.
 Stepan, and other downstream companies, rely on the list of the refiners and smelters maintained by the RMI.
-Stepan is continuing its work with its suppliers to improve the completeness and quality of responses from them and improve its ability to track Conflict Minerals in its supply chain.
+Stepan is evaluating engagements with its suppliers to ensure that Conflict Minerals in its supply chain are sourced from smelters verified as conformant with the RMAP.